Diabetic retinopathy is one of the leading causes of blindness in adults of working age

 the lens trial

-Fenofibrate is a well-known cholesterol-lowering medicine that has been used for more than twenty years.
+Fenofibrate is a well-known cholesterol-lowering medicine that has been used for more than 20 years.
 Two major trials conducted in patients with diabetes suggested that taking fenofibrate may slow down the progression of retinopathy by 30% to 40%.
-However, conclusive information is needed.
+However, conclusive information was needed.